awsdocs/aws-cdk-guide/doc_source/reference.md

 # API reference<a name="reference"></a>

-The [API Reference](https://docs.aws.amazon.com/cdk/api/latest) contains information about the AWS CDK libraries\.
+The [API Reference](https://docs.aws.amazon.com/cdk/api/latest) contains information about the AWS Construct Library and other APIs provided by the AWS CDK\.
+It is organized by module\.

-Each library contains information about how to use the library\.
-For example, the [S3](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-s3-readme.html) library demonstrates how to set default encryption on an Amazon S3 bucket\.
+Each module has an overview that includes information about how to use its APIs\.
+For example, the [S3](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-s3-readme.html) overview demonstrates how to set default encryption on an Amazon S3 bucket\.

+Separate versions of the API Reference are provided for TypeScript/JavaScript, Python, Java, and C\#/\.NET\.

 ## Versioning<a name="versioning"></a>